-(vision b, f)
+(Vision B, F)

-The objectives of this policy are:
+The objectives of this policy are to make sure that any new developments will ensure:

-- To make sure that any new developments will ensure that the continued negative impacts of habitat fragmentation in and around Potton is halted and all existing habitats and species, particularly those of priority importance to Potton, are protected and retained and their populations enhanced by appropriate mitigation on and off site. - Appropriate choices of native plant mixes are made with due regard to the characteristics of local habitats and distinctive species assemblages of flora and fauna. - All formal, non-native planting schedules benefits pollinators and includes where appropriate local heritage fruit varieties avoiding use of invasive non-native species
+- All existing habitats and species, particularly those of priority importance to Potton, are protected and retained and their populations enhanced by appropriate mitigation on and off site. - Appropriate choices of native plant mixes are made with due regard to the characteristics of local habitats and distinctive species assemblages of flora and fauna. - All formal, non-native planting schedules benefits pollinators and includes where appropriate local heritage fruit varieties avoiding use of invasive non-native species.